Gowthami-gowda/Language-Translation-Model/README.md

 ---

-## ⚠️ Note

-* The model used is pretrained due to computational constraints such as limited GPU resources, dataset size, and training time.
-* First run may take time as the model downloads.

----

 ## 🎯 Conclusion

 This project demonstrates the practical implementation of a **transformer-based Seq2Seq model** for real-time language translation, combining machine learning with an interactive user interface.